 Join a scheduled departure or book a private or custom trip on dates to suit you.

 Hikers should be used to walking on uneven ground and covering longer distances with larger packs.
-The French Ridge track is steep, and requires short sections of down climbing on rocks and tree roots.
+The French Ridge track is steep, descending 1800 vertical meters over 3km and requires short sections of down climbing on rocks and tree roots.
 This will give you a whole new appreciation of New Zealand hiking.
+Some experience with crampons and ice axes is useful.
 You will need to carry your own gear, including technical gear as well as some food or other group gear.
-Pack weight 9-12kg
+Pack weight 10-15kg

 We meet at our office in Wanaka where your guide will check your clothing and equipment and you can ask any last minute questions.
 It is a beautiful drive up the Matukituki Valley to the trail head.
 The helicopter will pick you up from cattle grazing meadows and transport you up to the snow and rock of Bevan Col on the edge of the Bonar Glacier.
 From here it is a few hours walk across the Bonar Glacier, the view dominated by the western aspects of Mt Aspiring.
 We arrive at Colin Todd hut, your home for the night.
 This leaves some time in the afternoon for exploring the area.